Dwarf Coyote Brush

 Evergreen, Ground covers, Shrubs

-Makes dense, rather billowy, bright evergreen mat; shrub forms are also available.
+Makes a dense, rather billowy, bright evergreen mat; shrub forms are also available.
 Small (1/2-in.), toothed leaves are closely set on branches.
 Needs shearing once a year in early spring before new growth starts.
 Need to cut out old arching branches and thin to rejuvenate.
 Feed with a nitrogen fertilizer immediately after cutting back.
 The plants available in most nurseries are produced by cuttings from male plants.
 Females produce undesirable white cotton.

 Early to midseason.
 Large; deep yellow skin with brilliant red stripes.
 Crisp, aromatic, juicy.
 Excell...